pmcf-percona/docs-home/docs/index.md

           Percona Toolkit
         </h3>
         <p>
-          Professional, advanced and open-source command-line tools for databases
+          Professional, advanced and open-source command-line tools for databases.
         </p>
       </a>
     </div>